Mass media in Sri Lanka: Radio

+Y FM: Primarily Sinhala, but with strong English-language musical elements.

+SLBC Regional Services (Jaffna/Kandurata): Often broadcast in both Sinhala and Tamil.

+Vidula: SLBC station catering to children, often using all three languages.

+CRI Sri Lanka: Broadcasts in Sinhala, Tamil, English, and Chinese.

 Television

 The first Television network of Sri Lanka was launched on 13 April 1979.
 The ITN channel, owned by the Independent Television Network Limited (ITN) became the first terrestrial television channel of Sri Lanka.
 On June 5, 1979 ITN was converted to a government owned business and was later brought under the Sri Lanka Rupavahini Act of 1982 along with the newly created Sri Lanka Rupavahini Corporation (SLRC).

 Significant changes occurred in 1992 as the government permitted the establishment of private television networks.
 Subsequently, the Maharaja Television Network (MTV) was launched in collaboration with Singapore Telecommunications Limited (SingTel).

 Since then many new television networks have come into existence within Sri Lanka.
 There are also a number of Satellite networks and pay per view television networks in Sri Lanka such as Dialog TV which boasts over one million subscribers in the country.
 The national telecommunications provider Sri Lanka Telecom also launched an IPTV service in 2008.